R-N-J/web_test_1/ECS_GUIDE.md

   console.log(pos.x, pos.y);
 }
 ```
-It is a best practice to keep these interfaces in the same file as your `Components` ID definitions (e.g., `ComponentIds.ts`).
+It is a best practice to keep these interfaces in the same file as your `Components` ID definitions (e.g., `ComponentRegistry.ts`).

 ### Accessing and Modifying Data
 There are four primary ways to interact with component data.
 Understanding the difference between them is crucial for performance and preventing bugs.